shinich39/comfyui-39pkg/README.md

 - Start batch process with exactly the same process.
 - Edit mask on the preview image with mouse control.
 - Play notification sound each queue.
+- When you focus on load image node, you can control index with keyboard.

 ## Nodes